-y consent at any time without pena ty or adverse effects.
-If I wish to withdraw consent, I will deliver written

-Student Name Signature Date

-Witness Name Signature Date
+I agree that I may withdraw m y consent at any time without pena s a consequence of such employer pro ty or adverse effects.
+If I wish to with notice of withdrawal to my Cl SE program coordinator.
+Student Name Signature Date Witness Name Signature Date